crimeraaa/libcs50-windows/README.md

 * You can install either the *Visual Studio IDE* or the *Visual Studio Build Tools*.

-* I personally went with *Visual Studio Build Tools*, which is what I'll be using for the MSVC portion of this document.
+* I personally went with *Visual Studio Build Tools 2019*, which is what I'll be using for the *MSVC* portion of this document.

 Lastly, make sure your compiler of choice is already in your `PATH` environment variable!
 This makes is so that you don't have to remember the exact place you installed it in every time you want to use it from the command line.